raffled/twitteRStorm/presentation/twitteRStorm.md

 To aggregate results, bolts can also read from and write to more persistent data structures.

-- Hash Maps
+- Hash Maps -- quick, global storage internal to topology
-- Databases
+- Databases -- more persistant storage for outside applications

 ## The Topology Visualized
 <img style="width: 800px; height: 500px; float: center;" src="storm_topology.png">